malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 **Planning**:
 * todo

+**Combining Habit with Planning**:
+* Model-based RL solutions tend to produce useful results earlier than model-free solutions, however they often quickly plateau or have slower asymptotic convergence than model-free solutions (Wang _et al_, 2019).
+This ultimately translates to less efficient or jerkier movement, which becomes particularly noticeable within robotic arm use cases (?citation?).
+A common solution is to use model-based RL as a first stage of training, and then use it to bootstrap training of a model-free network (Nagabandi _et al_, 2017).
+* Intuitively this seems reasonable in the context of human learning.
+As we first begin to master a skill we consciously control our actions based on a mental model of what is required (ie: model-based action).
+These actions are often slow, jerky, inaccurate, and inefficient.
+This process is mentally taxing, and the brain has evolved to offload that process to habitual control as soon as possible (ie: model-free action).
+Once under habitual control, and as we repeat the task, our speed increases and the motions become smoother and more accurate.

 **Mapping**:
 * eg: Simultaneous Localisation and Mapping (SLAM).
 There is evidence that biology has encoded an understanding of 3D space. eg: place cells. eg: "backward sweep" activity related to location, seen in fRMI when an individual is planning (Dolan & Dayan, 2013).